Can LLMs Understand Computer Networks? Towards a Virtual System Administrator: Experiments

 \textit{Tasks.} To understand the level of knowledge a model can get regarding network structures, we design a list of tasks to grasp the \acp{llm} comprehension of various aspects.
 We show each task in Table~\ref{tab:quest_gen}.
 In particular, we took inspiration from computer network books~\cite{tanenbaum2003computer} and exercise lists~\cite{ex-usi}.
 We engineer the queries through several tests to ensure that the understanding of each question is clear enough not to be misinterpreted by the majority of the models and by humans.
 However, we avoid excessive tuning on the question format at this stage, trying to present questions in a direct form that could be employed by a system administrator seeking help in a \ac{llm} to solve a network issue.
 We discuss possible prompt engineering improvements in Section~\ref{subsec:prompt_eng}.
 Up to \hyperref[tab:quest_gen]{\texttt{T9}}, tasks are the same for each scenario.
 From \hyperref[tab:quest_gen]{\texttt{T10}} on, questions require two node names to compute subnetworks and connections between them.
 In particular, \hyperref[tab:quest_gen]{\texttt{T11}} looks for direct connections between nodes that are \emph{not} directly connected, while \hyperref[tab:quest_gen]{\texttt{T12}} expects a positive answer.
-The specific nodes we employed are summarized in Appendix~\ref{sec:taskparameters}.
+The specific nodes we employed are available in our Github repository\textsuperscript{\ref{fn:git}}.
+Finally, the \acp{llm}' replies to each task are evaluated by computer science PhD students as either correct or wrong.
+Since the networks' complexity level is quite low, only basic topology knowledge is required to evaluate these questions.

 \tabularxcolumn[1]{m{#1}} \newcolumntype{C}{>{ \arraybackslash}X}

 \textit{Networks.} We extract three increasingly complex networks from Kathara~\cite{scazzariello2020kathara} main labs, and we convert each in the NetJSON format~\cite{netjson}.
 We edited addresses and links in some labs to create a more challenging environment.
 Furthermore, this procedure ensures that \acp{llm} will deal with unforeseen data, as their training datasets are not accessible but might include the original Kathara labs~\cite{scazzariello2020kathara}.
 The most straightforward setup comprises two devices only: a client and a \netOne{} (denoted \textbf{W} in the results) exposing an example webpage.
 Both devices expose a link-local IPv6 address and are connected to the same IPv4 subnetwork.
 Then, we consider a slightly more complicated network including three \netTwo{} and five subnetworks connecting them.
 This network is denoted as \textbf{R} in the results.
 Finally, the most complex architecture includes 12 nodes interconnected through 15 different subnetworks.
 This last scenario represents an \netThree{} routing situation, denoted \textbf{I} in the results.